 PIN # SYMBOL DESCRIPTION 15 PWMOUT The PWM gate drive output for LED dimming.
 The output level is clamped to ~12V for VDD greater than 12V.
-PWMOUT has pull-down capability when UVLO is active or when the IC is not biased.
-This output is used to drive an external dimming FET.
-The PWM operates at ~ 310Hz.
+PWMOUT has pull- down capability when UVLO is active or when the IC is not biased.
+This output is used to drive the dimming FET in series with the LED string.
+The PWM operates at ~ 320Hz.
 16 OUT The gate drive output for the external power FET.
 OUT is capable of sourcing and sinking 1A @ VDD = 8V.
 The output level is clamped to ~12V for VDD greater than 12V.
 OUT has pull-down capability when UVLO is active or when the IC is not biased.